FWD Group

-FWD Group is a multinational insurance company based in Hong Kong.
-Founded in 2013 as the insurance arm of Pacific Century Group, FWD Group sells life and medical insurance, general insurance and employee benefits in Asia.
-The company had USD$50.9 billion in assets under management in 2020 and in 2021 was managing US$63 billion in assets.
-On February 28, 2022, FWD filed for a HK IPO.
-FWD currently operates in Hong Kong, Japan, Macau, Singapore, Thailand, Philippines, Indonesia, Vietnam, Malaysia and Cambodia.
+FWD Group is an insurance company based in Hong Kong.
+Founded in 2013 as the insurance arm of Pacific Century Group, the company provides life and medical insurance, general insurance and employee benefits in Asia.
+As of 2021, the FWD managed approximately US$63 billion in assets.
+The company filed for its IPO in 2022 and refiled its Main Board listing application with the Hong Kong Stock Exchange on March 13, 2023.
+On July 7, 2025, the company went public through an initial public offering on the HKEX.

+The company currently operates in Hong Kong, Japan, Macau, Singapore, Thailand, Philippines, Indonesia, Vietnam, Malaysia, and Cambodia.